ElektraInitiative/libelektra/src/plugins/ini/README.md

 This plugin allows read/write of INI files.
 INI files consist of simple key value pairs of the form `key = value`.
-Additionally keys can be categorised into different sections.
+Additionally keys can be categorized into different sections.
 Sections must be enclosed in "[]", for example "[section]".
 Each section is converted into a directory key (without value) and keys below the section are located below the section key.
 If the same section appears multiple times, the keys of all sections